AnujaNagare/SkillsDataAccess/README.md

 ```

 A best-practice to quickly build and test special functions like this is to install Node.JS on your laptop, and write a local testing script so that you can quickly test and debug your logic.
 See [tests/test_rest.js](./tests/test_rest.js).
+You can run this test by opening a command prompt, navigate to the tests folder and typeing in **node ./test_rest.js**
 Setting up your local Node.JS development environment will be fully covered in an upcoming blog post.

 ### Complete the Skill